-The COVID-19 pandemic is a global crisis, but it has had a highly varied impact on different regions across Europe.
-Marta Angelici, Paolo Berta (University of Milano-Bicocca), Joan Costa-Font (LSE) and Gilberto Turati (Università Cattolica del Sacro Cuore) argue that while centralised decision-making can help solve collective action problems like border closures, the management of the response to a health emergency is often more effective when it is implemented at the local level.
-Decentralised health care governance helps explain why mortality rates were lower in Italy than in Spain during the first wave of the pandemic.
+The Covid-19 pandemic is a global crisis, but it has had a highly varied impact on different regions across Europe.
+Marta Angelici, Paolo Berta, Joan Costa-Font and Gilberto Turati argue that while centralised decision-making can help solve collective action problems like border closures, the management of the response to a health emergency is often more effective when it is implemented at the local level.
+They highlight that decentralised health care governance helps explain why mortality rates were lower in Italy than in Spain during the first wave of the pandemic.

 Issues of territorial governance have been at the centre of policy responses to new virus outbreaks in the past, such as the emergence of Sars in 2002, the Mers outbreak in 2012, and the Ebola outbreak in 2013.
 The balance of power between a highly centralised form of governance and more decentralised solutions has played a central role in these cases.

 Although the fight against Covid-19 is a global one that requires coordination at the highest possible level – for which Europe is still not prepared – crucial local knowledge about how best to address the challenges posed by a pandemic might not be used when decision-making is completely centralised.
 This is of particular relevance in many healthcare systems in the European Union where health policy takes place at different levels of government.
 While coordination across borders is required at a Europe-wide level to face the pandemic, regional reactions might respond better to idiosyncratic needs; hence, a ‘one-size-fits-all’ approach might not always be the most efficient solution, especially when the impact of policies is highly uncertain, as in the presence of a completely new virus.